-If you're a parent who's stumbled on to this website wondering what to buy your child for their birthday this year, then presumably you are in the market for picking up a Nintendo console.
+If you're a parent who's stumbled on this website wondering what to buy your child for their birthday this year, then presumably you're in the market for picking up a Nintendo console.
 A wise choice, and one of which we heartily approve.

 But with so many bewildering options out there, you might be left wondering which model or bundle is the right one for you.
-Allow us to offer some parental assistance.
+Allow us to offer some parental guidance.